-We used \texttt{Bagpipes} \citep{Carnall2018} to conduct a spectro-photometric fitting of the tLRD, BBG, and SAT1.
-This \texttt{Python} software utilizes a Bayesian inference approach and allows fitting the UV and optical emission due to an AGN accretion disk using a double power-law model.
-The code also implements nonparametric SFHs by using a series of piecewise constant functions in lookback time.
-We used the \texttt{continuity} mode, based on the \citet{Leja2019} nonparametric SFH.
+We used \texttt{Bagpipes} \citep{Carnall2018} to perform a spectrophotometric fitting of the tLRD, BBG, and SAT1.
+This \texttt{Python} software utilizes a Bayesian inference approach and allows fitting of the UV and optical emission from an AGN accretion disk using a double power-law model.
+The code also implements nonparametric SFHs using a series of piecewise constant functions in lookback time.
+We used the \texttt{continuity} mode, based on the nonparametric SFH formulation of \citet{Leja2019}.

-All fits were performed using the Multinest sampling algorithm, and the values set for the priors of each parameter are provided in Table~\ref{tab:priors} in Appendix~\ref{app:priors}.
-The emission from HST filters was not considered in our analysis, given their low signal-to-noise ratio (S/N).
-We fitted the spectrum + photometry of the tLRD with \texttt{Bagpipes} using a composite model consisting of a stellar population plus an AGN.
-For BBG and SAT1, only stellar populations were set.
-The $z$ was fixed to the spectroscopic values.
+All fits were performed using the Multinest sampling algorithm, and the priors adopted for each parameter are listed in Table~\ref{tab:priors} in Appendix~\ref{app:priors}.
+The emission from HST filters was not considered in our analysis because of their low signal-to-noise ratio (S/N).
+We fit the spectrum and photometry of the tLRD with \texttt{Bagpipes} using a composite model consisting of a stellar population plus an AGN.
+For BBG and SAT1, only stellar populations were included.
+The redshift was fixed to the spectroscopic values.

 The AGN continuum emission was modeled as a broken power law characterized by three parameters: two spectral slopes and the continuum flux at the break point (5100 $\AA$).
-The AGN line emission is included as a single H$\alpha$ line.
-The intensity was left free and the line width was set to 1,773 km/s, as measured from the spectrum.
-Nebular emission was incorporated via the ionization parameter U, and we assumed a \citet{Calzetti2000} attenuation law.
+The AGN line emission was included as a single H$\alpha$ line.
+The intensity was left free, while the line width was fixed to 1,773 km/s, as measured from the spectrum.
+Nebular emission was incorporated through the ionization parameter U, and we assumed a \citet{Calzetti2000} attenuation law.

-Additionally, we also used the \texttt{Dense Basis} code (\citealt{Iyer2017}, \citealt{Iyer2019}) to fit the photometric data of all the galaxies and compare with the \texttt{Bagpipes} output.
-We ran it selecting a nonparametric SFH.
-Stellar population synthesis models are incorporated through the Flexible Stellar Population Synthesis (\texttt{FSPS}; \citealt{Conroy2010}) \texttt{Python} module.
-AGN contribution at UV-to-optical wavelengths cannot be included, so the code assumes all the emission has a stellar origin.
-Priors are listed in Table~\ref{tab:priors}.
+In addition, we also used the \texttt{Dense Basis} code (\citealt{Iyer2017}, \citealt{Iyer2019}) to fit the photometric data of all galaxies and compare the results with the \texttt{Bagpipes} output.
+We ran \texttt{Dense Basis} selecting a nonparametric SFH.
+Stellar population synthesis models are incorporated through the flexible stellar population synthesis (\texttt{FSPS}; \citealt{Conroy2010}) \texttt{Python} module.
+Contributions from AGNs at UV-to-optical wavelengths cannot be included, so the code therefore assumes that all the emission is of stellar origin.
+Table~\ref{tab:priors} lists the adopted priors.